KonstaBartosh/calculator/README.md

 Simple calculator made on native JavaScript

-Still have to finish some things like a styles and operator sign
+Still have to finish some things like a styles and handling with a complex functions